-Lot Pavement Condition Pavement Notes Curbing Notes Pavement Marking/Signage Notes Representative Ph Lot 4 Serious Longitudinal cracking apparent throughout entire lot, apparently at the interface between paving courses.
+Lot Pavement Condition Pavement Notes Curbing Notes Pavement Marking/Signage Notes Representative Photograph Lot 4 Serious Longitudinal cracking apparent throughout entire lot, apparently at the interface between paving courses.
 Cracks are up to 6" wide in some areas with instances of pavement separation (see representative photo).
 Transverse Cracks throughout entire lot, up to 2" wide and 1" deep.
 Alligator cracking observed in isolated areas.
 There is some evidence of previous crack sealing throughout the lot.
 At this time, however, the cracks are of sufficient width that the crack sealing is no longer functioning effectively.
 There is also evidence of new cracking with no sealing.
 Minor alligator cracking noted in isolated areas near joint cracks.
-Due to the loss of pavement integrity at the corners to break off.
+Due to the loss of pavement integrity at the corners created by the longitudinal and transverse cracks, loading of the pavement in these areas caused the corners to break off.
 (See representative photo) - Large section of damaged curbing noted in northeast portion of lot.
 Pavement markings are in satisfactory condition.
 Crosswalks are in satisfactory condition.
-There are no signs for the accessible spaces. <image/> Lot 5 Poor Longitudinal cracking apparent throughout entire lot, apparently at the interface between paving courses.
+There are no signs for the accessible spaces.
+Lot 4: Longitudinal Cracks greater than 6" wide, with evidence of pavement separation.
+Lot 4: Evidence of Alligator Cracking.
+Lot 5 Poor Longitudinal cracking apparent throughout entire lot, apparently at the interface between paving courses.
 Transverse cracking, 2"-3" wide, is noted in regular intervals of around 20 feet.
 There is some evidence of previous crack sealing throughout the lot.
 At this time, however, the cracks are of sufficient width that the crack sealing is no longer functioning effectively.
 There is also evidence of new cracking with no sealing.
 Minor alligator cracking just starting in select areas. - Curbing is tending to crack in the same location as the transvers crack locations.
 Pavement markings are severely faded in the accessible parking area and in need of replacement.
 Original, non-accessible striping was eradicated and replaced with accessible striping, but the paint is severely faded.
 The remaining original striping is in satisfactory condition.
 There are signposts erected for accessible signage, but the signs do not exist.
-Lot 5: Evidence of Transverse Crace (note translation of parking stripe).
+Lot 5: Evidence of Transverse Cracking and Shrinkage Separation (note translation of parking stripe).